 How to get to Belvedere

 Belvedere is, of course, a popular tourist destination in its own right.
-Consider visiting at least the upper palace during the day to enjoy the various permanent and temporary art exhibitions (not to mention the stupendous interior architecture).
+Consider visiting during the day to enjoy the various permanent and special art exhibitions.
+Not to mention the stupendous interior architecture: look for the Marble Hall in the upper palace.

 Address: Weihnachtsdorf Schloss Belvedere, Prinz Eugen-Strasse 27, 1030 Vienna | Website